-You can theme some of the Carnival party games such as this one even further by applying these Carnival stickers to each target (just make the targets out of cardstock) and write on the back how much each one is worth.
+You can theme some of the carnival party games such as this one even further by using these cut outs (from supplier 3) as the targets and writing on the back how much each one is worth.

 Set up a row of rubber ducks and let the kids use a super-soaker to try to shoot them off.
 Alternatively, you could use ping pong balls balanced on golf teas (stick the teas into a block of Styrofoam).

 Check out supplier 5 which has an enormous range of themed rubber ducks (as well as the supersoakers above) including baby shower ducks, superhero ducks, pirate ducks, viking ducks, hippie ducks.....the list goes on!